aemiliotis/Robotics-AI-cells/cells/README.md

-Added cells to this folder are  automaticaly included on service
+Added cells to this folder are  automaticaly included in service